seanhodges-tw/api-docs/source/includes/_connected-apps.md

 *Verification status* is exposed as a property of a profile: i.e. a profile is *verified* or *not verified*.
-It is useful to have such a property as a "gate" in the connected application's system that prevents transfers from being created before they are likely to processed without delays.
+It is useful to have such a property as a "gate" in the connected application's system that prevents transfers from being created before they are likely to be processed without delays.

 Connected applications can query the verification status of a profile using the TransferWise API.
 TransferWise can also asynchronously notify connected applications about the change in a profile's verification status